Bai756/mafia/README.md

 # Mafia

-An interactive web-based implementation of the classic social deduction game **Mafia** (also known as **Werewolf**), featuring AI players powered by reinforcement learning.
+An interactive web-based implementation of the classic social deduction game **Mafia** (also known as **Werewolf**), featuring AI players trained using reinforcement learning.

----

-## Overview

-This project is a multiplayer implementation of Mafia.

-- Real-time multiplayer gameplay
-- AI opponents powered by reinforcement learning (PPO)
-- Special roles: Mafia, Villager, Doctor, Investigator

----

 ## How it works